jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 $$

 Let us recall the different **representations** coming from $ L4 $:
-- the first two keep track of the localisation of the top left roof and the top right roof
+- the first **represent** the top left roof and the top right roof
-- the third keeps track of the localisation of the window
+- the third **represents** the window
-- the fourth and fifth deep track of the localisation of the left and right walls
+- the fourth and fifth **represent** the left and right walls
-- the sixth keep track of the localisation of the inside of the house
+- the sixth **represents** the inside of the house

 We can now "translate" what the meaning of the final **representation** will be:
-- The first **kernel** is associated to the first **representation**, it means that we are looking for a left roof in the top left hand corner
+- The first **kernel** is associated to the first **representation**, it means we are looking for a left roof in the top left hand corner
-- The second **kernel** is associated to the second **representation**, it means that we are looking for a right roof in the fop right hand corner
+- The second **kernel** is associated to the second **representation**, it means we are looking for a right roof in the top right hand corner
-- The third **kernel** and representation** mean we are looking for window to the right
+- The third **kernel** and **representation** mean we are looking for a window to the right
-- The forth couple means we are looking for a wall in the bottom left hand corner
+- The fourth couple means we are looking for a wall in the bottom left hand corner
-- The firth couple means we are looking for a wall in the bottom right hand corner
+- The fifth couple means we are looking for a wall in the bottom right hand corner
 - The sixth couple means we are looking for the inside of the house in the bottom

 In fact, there is a precise localisation where these 6 statements are all true: the exact center.